 iface-start interface, where interface is the interface name.

 virsh iface-edit interfaceedits the XML configuration file for a host interface.
 This is the only recommended way to edit the XML configuration file.
-(For more information about these files, refer to Chapter 24, Manipulating the Domain XML.)
+(For more information about these files, see Chapter 23, Manipulating the Domain XML.)

 virsh iface-listdisplays a list of active host interfaces.
 If